jeffersonfed/jeffersonfed-vscode-dark-theme/README.md

 [![](https://img.shields.io/badge/Marketplace-VSCode-0078D4?style=plastic&logo=visual%20studio%20code&logoColor=white)]()

 ## Why I create this Theme?
+- This is the theme that I've been using for almost a year.
 - I can see more clearly with a dark theme background (like my life).
 - So my eyes don't keep getting flashbangs after using VS Code for over 2 hours.

-#### Note: This is my first time creating a theme, so I know it might not be perfect. <br>Any advice is welcome.
+### Note: Any advice is welcome.

 ## Screenshot
 <img src="screenshot/sce1.png">